top of page

 Where this work sits in the professional landscape

 Every sophisticated professional evaluating this work carries a legal question.
 The attorney asks about admissibility and referral liability.
-The therapist asks about scope of practice.
 The PE principal asks about fiduciary exposure.
+The forensic accountant asks about how the report interacts with their findings.
 The individual asks about confidentiality and record status.
 This page answers each of those questions directly.

 SECTION 1